backstage/backstage/docs/features/software-catalog/external-integrations.md

 import _ from 'lodash';
 import parseGitUrl from 'git-url-parse';

-// This implementation will be your own to map whatever you format is into valid Entity formats. const makeEntityFromCustomFormatJson = (
+// This implementation will map whatever your own format is into valid Entity objects. const makeEntityFromCustomFormatJson = (
   component: { id: string; type: string; author: string },
   location: LocationSpec,